mouraalet/mouraalet/README.md

 <!-- Your title -->
 ## Hello!
 I'm Letícia ツ

-👩🏻‍💻 I’m currently working as an analytics engineer, focused on collecting, processing and analyzing data;
+👩🏻‍💻 I’m currently working as a business analyst, focused on collecting, processing and analyzing data;

 🌱 I'm currently learning data science and python programming;